jordanlahipramelb/thiccboyz-ecommerce/README.md

 ## What is Thicc Boyz Bowling Club?

 Bowling is one of my favorite hobbies.
 I participate in a league at one of the casinos here in town in Las Vegas along with 3 other members.
 Our team name is **Thicc Boyz Bowling Club**.
 We designed shirts for our team which resembles the products seen on this website.
-These shirts have been asked about numerous times so I decided to create a mock website in order to advance my development skills as well as possibly creating a website we could sell our brand.
+These shirts have been asked about numerous times so I decided to create a mock website in order to advance my development skills as well as possibly creating a website where we could sell our brand.

 ## Technologies Utilized